 If you're up for it, round out the day by venturing underground to the spooky Cimitero delle Fontanelle (Fontanelle Cemetery), a massive catacombs outside the city centre that houses thousands of human skulls and bones in neatly arranged rows and stacks.
 The best way to get there is probably to hail a taxi or take the L1 metro line from Museo to the Materdei station.
 From there, it's a ten-minute walk to the Fontanelle Cemetery.

 This cavernous ruin was built into a tuff hillside in the Materdei neighbourhood and originally used as a burial place for Napoli residents when the churchyards and crypts in the city became overcrowded.
 Later, it was the final resting place for victims of cholera epidemics and the devastating 1656 plague, which killed off at least half of the population.
 As you can imagine, the vibe inside Cimitero delle Fontanelle is pretty eerie.

 To make things even creepier, in the 19th century it became popular for locals to "adopt" skulls in the cemetery, pray for their souls, and ask them for favours in a macabre practice called anime pezzentelle (poor souls).
-This was finally put to a stop in the 1960s, when Cardinal Corrado Ursi closed down the ossuary claiming that the ritual was bordering on fetishism.
+This was finally halted in the 1960s, when Cardinal Corrado Ursi closed down the ossuary, claiming that the ritual was bordering on fetishism.

 The cemetery is open year round from 10am to 5pm, and entrance is free.
 Just be sure to bring a friend to hold your hand if you spook easily.